mainflux/agent/README.md

 (i.e. app needs to PUB/SUB on `/channels/<control_channel_id>/messages/req` and `/channels/<control_channel_id>/messages/res`).

 ## Sending commands to other services
-You can send commands to other services that are subscribed on the same Nats server as Agent.
+You can send commands to other services that are subscribed on the same Broker as Agent.
 Commands are being sent via MQTT to topic:
 * `channels/<control_channel_id>/messages/services/<service_name>/<subtopic>`

-when messages is received Agent forwards them to Nats on subject:
+when messages is received Agent forwards them to Broker on subject:
 * `commands.<service_name>.<subtopic>`.

 Payload is up to the application and service itself.